MOONLABIISERB/marl-ecs-course/readme.md

 Question 1 involves modelling the college life of a student into a MDP and finding out optimal policies for his actions using value iteration and policy iteration methods.

+The results from both Value Iteration and Policy Iteration are consistent.
+Both methods produce nearly identical value functions and the same optimal policy.
+The optimal actions are: Eat_Food in the Hostel and when Hungry.
+Attend_Class in the Academic Building and Canteen.
+This consistency indicates that both algorithms have successfully identified the optimal policy for the student’s task, validating the MDP solution.

 ![Image 1](mdp.png)

 ## Question 2